 Hemodialysis.
-Hemodialysis is performed in a dialysis center or hospital by trained health care professionals.
+Hemodialysis is done in a dialysis center or hospital by trained health care professionals.
 A special type of access, called an arteriovenous (AV) fistula, is placed surgically, usually, in your child's arm.
 This involves joining an artery and a vein together.
 An external, central, intravenous (IV) catheter may also be inserted, but is less common for long-term dialysis.
 After access has been established, your child will be connected to a large hemodialysis machine that drains your child's blood, bathes it in a special dialysate solution that removes waste substances and fluid, then returns it to your child's bloodstream.
-Hemodialysis is usually performed several times a week and lasts for four to five hours.
-Because of the length of time hemodialysis takes, it may be helpful to bring games or reading materials for your child to occupy him or her during this procedure.
+Hemodialysis is usually done several times a week and each session lasts for 4 to 5 hours.
+Because of the length of time hemodialysis takes, it may be helpful to bring games or reading materials for your child to keep him or her busy during this procedure.